-The World Business Council for Sustainable Development and the International Finance

-Corporation [1] have jointly created the Measuring Impact Tool.
-This tool offers the broadest threedimensional sustainability coverage by measuring governance, (environmental) sustainability, assets, people, and financial flows.
-The Measuring Impact Tool is designed to work with the Global Reporting

-Initiative and the International Financial Corporation's Performance Standards for assessing projects on social and environmental standards before making investment decisions.
+The World Business Council for Sustainable Development and the International Finance CorporationWorld Business Council for Sustainable Development and International Finance Corporation (2008). have jointly created the Measuring Impact Tool.
+This tool offers the broadest three-dimensional sustainability coverage by measuring governance, (environmental) sustainability, assets, people, and financial flows.
+The Measuring Impact Tool is designed to work with the Global Reporting Initiative and the International Financial Corporation's Performance Standards for assessing projects on social and environmental standards before making investment decisions.